 How long will the pineapple salsa last?

-It keeps well in the fridge for up to 3 days—just drain excess liquid before serving again.
+The salsa keeps well in the fridge for up to three days.
+Just drain any excess liquid before serving it again so it stays fresh and bright.

 - 1 lb mahi mahi fillets, skin removed